mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_account

-<p>Updates a connected <a href="/docs/connect/accounts">Express or Custom account</a> by setting the values of the parameters passed.
+Updates a connected Express or Custom account by setting the values of the parameters passed.
 Any parameters not provided are left unchanged.
 Most parameters can be changed only for Custom accounts.
-(These are marked <strong>Custom Only</strong> below.)
-Parameters marked <strong>Custom and Express</strong> are supported by both account types.</p><p>To update your own account, use the <a href="https://dashboard.stripe.com/account">Dashboard</a>.
-Refer to our <a href="/docs/connect/updating-accounts">Connect</a> documentation to learn more about updating accounts.</p>
+(These are marked Custom Only below.)
+Parameters marked Custom and Express are supported by both account types.To update your own account, use the Dashboard.
+Refer to our Connect documentation to learn more about updating accounts.

 <details><summary>Parameters</summary>